lammps/lammps/doc/src/Howto_lammps_gui.rst

 or by drag-and-drop of a file from a graphical file manager into the editor window.
 If a file extension (e.g. ``.lmp``) has been registered with the graphical environment to launch LAMMPS-GUI, an existing input file can be launched with LAMMPS-GUI through double clicking.
-For the pre-compiled macOS and Windows packages, this is enabled, for Linux the bundled ``lammps-gui.desktop`` file and the ``lammps-input.xml`` file need to be registered with the graphical desktop.

 Only one file can be edited at a time, so opening a new file with a filled buffer closes that buffer.
 If the buffer has unsaved